I’ve only really discovered podcasts in the last few months.

 Plus her sense of humour is amazing and I always end up chuckling to myself while listening to her episodes, although that’s not always best when I’m on the train into uni; it seems to end in me getting funny looks from the person sitting next to me!

 This podcast was originally known as Easy as VAT and is run by the lovely Julia Day.

-One of the main things that held me back when I was debating if you become self employed was fear.
-Fear of taxes, self assessment and all the other aspects of business that I know nothing about.
+One of the main things that held me back when I was debating if you become self-employed was fear.
+Fear of taxes, self-assessment and all the other aspects of running a business that I know nothing about.

 Not just her podcast, but her amazing blog and resources have been a huge help too!

 Boss It Blog It Radio